 On the other hand, customers find little to no value in better understanding their vendor other than the product or service in which they sell.

 Partners become interested in working with a vendor based on the justification that the margin from reselling the product outweighs its initial purchase.

 Channel partners work diligently with the vendor to understand both their business model, bottom line, value proposition and internal best practices in go-to-market strategy.

 Vendors view partners as an extension of their own business.
-Additionally, the added benefit in which comes with an extended, independent sales team is a lowered cost in resources and manpower for the vendor.
+Additionally, the independent sales team means lower cost in resources and manpower for the vendor.

-Vendors work proactively with partners to educate and develop meaningful, tangible connections—the same strategy used in the vendor’s internal team building and environment.
+Vendors work proactively with partners to educate and develop meaningful, tangible connections.
 In other words, vendors deploy consistent resources to ensure partner has the greatest possible opportunity to profitably and consistent sales.
 Some vendors build partner portal platforms as a means to transfer, inform, communicate, offer incentive opportunities, store/aggregate data, automate rebate funds, documentation, gamification and digital PDF’s of best practices.
-Vendors are conscious to avoid the frustration and damaging effect of channel conflict and design robust parameters to mitigate this risk.
+Vendors are conscious to avoid the frustration and damaging effect of channel conflict.
+Therefore, vendors invest in designing robust parameters to mitigate such risks.

-There is an objective alignment between partners and vendors in which strategic communication and business development operate in a cohesive process; a goal of acquiring new opportunities, converting leads, and growing market share via a two-way mindset.
+There is an objective alignment between partners and vendors.
+This is an alignment in which strategic communication and business development operations in a cohesive process; a goal of acquiring new opportunities, converting leads, and growing market share via a two-way mindset.